Did you know that you can get a loan against the gold bullion that you own?

 A secured gold loan can offer you a higher loan amount than an unsecured personal loan, regardless of your credit history.
 The final loan figure is based solely on the value of the gold you are offering as collateral.

-We offer loans up to 75 percent of your gold's value.
+We offer loans up to 75 percent of your precious metals' value.

-Another benefit of a gold loan is that the gold loan interest rate will likely be lower than that of a personal loan.
+Another benefit of the Money Metals loan program is that the gold loan interest rate will likely be lower than that of a personal loan.

 Is a Gold Loan Safe?